POSTECH-CVLab/PyTorch-StudioGAN/README.md

 #  Metrics

-StudioGAN supports Inception Score, Frechet Inception Distance, Improved Precision and Recall, Density and Coverage, Intra-Class FID, Classifier Accuracy Score, and SwAV backbone FID.
-Users can get ``Intra-Class FID, Classifier Accuracy Score, SwAV backbone FID`` scores using ``-iFID, -GAN_train, -GAN_test, and --eval_backbone "SwAV"`` options, respectively.
-In addition to this, users can calculate metrics with clean-resizer (please refer to [paper](https://arxiv.org/abs/2104.11222)) using --resize_fn clean.
+StudioGAN supports Inception Score, Frechet Inception Distance, Improved Precision and Recall, Density and Coverage, Intra-Class FID, Classifier Accuracy Score.
+Users can get ``Intra-Class FID, Classifier Accuracy Score`` scores using ``-iFID, -GAN_train, and -GAN_test`` options, respectively.

+Users can change the evaluation backbone from InceptionV3 to ResNet50, SwAV, DINO, or Swin Transformer using ``--eval_backbone ResNet50_torch, SwAV_torch, DINO_torch, or Swin-T_torch`` option.

+In addition, Users can calculate metrics with clean- or architecture-friendly resizer using ``--post_resizer clean or friendly`` option.

 ### 1. Inception Score (IS)
 Inception Score (IS) is a metric to measure how much GAN generates high-fidelity and diverse images.
 Calculating IS requires the pre-trained Inception-V3 network.
 Note that we do not split a dataset into ten folds to calculate IS ten times.

 ### 2. Frechet Inception Distance (FID)
 FID is a widely used metric to evaluate the performance of a GAN model.
 Calculating FID requires the pre-trained Inception-V3 network, and modern approaches use [Tensorflow-based FID](https://github.com/bioinf-jku/TTUR).
 StudioGAN utilizes the [PyTorch-based FID](https://github.com/mseitzer/pytorch-fid) to test GAN models in the same PyTorch environment.
-We show that the PyTorch based FID implementation provides [almost the same results](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN/blob/master/docs/figures/Table3.png) with the TensorFlow implementation (See Appendix F of [our paper](https://arxiv.org/abs/2006.12681)).
+We show that the PyTorch based FID implementation provides [almost the same results](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN/blob/master/docs/figures/Table3.png) with the TensorFlow implementation (See Appendix F of [ContraGAN paper](https://arxiv.org/abs/2006.12681)).

 ### 3. Improved Precision and Recall (Prc, Rec)
 Improved precision and recall are developed to make up for the shortcomings of the precision and recall.
 Like IS, FID, calculating improved precision and recall requires the pre-trained Inception-V3 model.
 StudioGAN uses the PyTorch implementation provided by [developers of density and coverage scores](https://github.com/clovaai/generative-evaluation-prdc).